tiominpara12114/music1990s/README.md

-"Gangnam Style" by Psy, released in 2012, became the first YouTube video to reach one billion views and sparked a global dance craze.
+The rise of K-pop in the 2010s brought Korean music and culture to the global stage, with acts like BTS, BLACKPINK, and EXO gaining massive popularity worldwide.